aws-samples/swift-ecs-workshop/README.md

 **Part 2: Adding more UI and code to the downloaded app to enable listing a product listing.**

-1. Open the downloaded app in Xcode.
+1. Open the downloaded app in Xcode. **DO NOT** agree to convert the project if Xcode prompts you to do so.

 2. Select iPhone 6s simulator as the device target